 This would be the result of this simple “hello world” program.

-The board definition we have added to the Arduino environment includes a wide range of examples that we can consult to test the Wio Terminal.
+The board definition we added to the Arduino environment includes a wide repertoire of examples we can consult to test the Wio Terminal.

-On the other hand, the documentation on the project’s website is surprisingly good, with plenty of examples of all the functions of the device.
-We even find a section where developers and users share developed projects, to serve as inspiration for the rest.
+On the other hand, the documentation on the project’s page is surprisingly good, with plenty of examples about all the device’s functions.
+We even find a section where developers and users share developed projects, to serve as inspiration for others.

 Conclusion